Archeon, Netherlands: Background

+Current Activities

-The museum features various historical periods of Dutch history via archeological reconstructions and Historical reenactments.
+The museum features various historical periods of Dutch history via archeological reconstructions and historical reenactments.
 Educated actors called archeo-interpreters inform visitors about the living circumstances at those days.
 Visitors can engage in activities.
 Among the periods portrayed are the Stone Age, the Roman times and the Medieval period.
 A restoration yard with original wooden ships from the Roman period, found at Zwammerdam, is part of the collection.
 The museum also contains an arena, where reenactments of Roman gladiator fights are held.